OldManUmby/DND.SRD.Wiki/pages/17.magic/default.md

 The candle’s magic is activated when the candle is lit, which requires an action.
 After burning for 4 hours, the candle is destroyed.
 You can snuff it out early for use at a later time.
 Deduct the time it burned in increments of 1 minute from the candle’s total burn time.

 While lit, the candle sheds dim light in a 30-foot radius.
 Any creature within that light whose alignment matches that of the candle makes attack rolls, saving throws, and ability checks with advantage.
-In addition, a cleric or druid in the light whose alignment matches the candle’s can cast 1st* level spells he or she has prepared without expending spell slots, though the spell’s effect is as if cast with a 1st-level slot.
+In addition, a cleric or druid in the light whose alignment matches the candle’s can cast 1st-level spells he or she has prepared without expending spell slots, though the spell’s effect is as if cast with a 1st-level slot.

 Alternatively, when you light the candle for the first time, you can cast the _gate_ spell with it.
 Doing so destroys the candle.